AtharvaMusale/AtharvaMusale.github.io/_posts/2021-07-19-Basics-Of-Deep-Learning.md

 # **Perceptron** -
-The simplest form of mathematical replication of how biological neurons is called perceptron, this is like a basic building block which will be used in almost all the deep learning neural networks.
+The simplest form of mathematical replication of how biological neurons is called perceptron, this is like a basic building block which will be used in almost all the deep neural networks.

 ![image](https://user-images.githubusercontent.com/46114095/126589557-6c77b127-7800-4f13-a022-276c30b2f818.png)

 The above figure shows the perceptron structure.
+In the above figure **Xi**s are the inputs of the perceptron, **Wi**s are the weights associated with each input.
+The first block will be giving the weighted sum of the inputs as an output.
+The second block will be applying any one of the kind of activation function on that weighted sum to get the final output.
+The significance of the weights in the weighted sum is to select how much portion of the input should be used to calculate the final output.
+These weights are learnt when the deep neural networks are trained.

 # **Reference** -
 [https://cs.stanford.edu/people/eroberts/courses/soco/projects/neural-networks/Biology/index.html]